-He worked in Radio in the Kansas City area on WDAF 61 Country and later traveled around the world setting up radio stations with radio automation systems out of Quincy, Illinois.
-He later returned to Kansas City to become the Director of Information Technology (IT) for Entercom Radio.
-After spending many years in the Radio Business James started and still runs an IT Support company out of Kansas City, though he still participates in Kansas City radio events.
+RWB Lowman later returned to Kansas City to become Director of IT for Entercom (now Audacy) radio.
+After many years in the radio industry James started and still runs an IT Tech support company out of Kansas City, though he still participates in Kansas City radio events.

-The only regret James states he has about Missouri Masonry is that he did not join sooner.
-If it hadn’t had been for many influential Brothers who showed him the way towards Light, and helped him see it, he never would have been able to become the Mason he is today.
+The only thing RWB Lowman regrets about Missouri Masonry is that he did not listen to the many many Masons he knows around the United States who were constantly pushing and asking him when he was going to join the craft, and that he did not do it sooner.
+If it hadn’t had been for the influential masons who showed him the way towards the light, and helped him see the light, he never would have been able to become the Man and the Mason he is today.